OutSystems/docs-support/src/licensing/whats-a-personal.md

 ---
-summary: OutSystems Personal Environment is the free, cloud-based version of OutSystems.
-Check these FAQ to learn more.
+summary: An OutSystems Personal Environment is a free cloud-based platform for individuals to create, deploy, and run personal applications with certain limitations and no SLAs.
 locale: en-us
 guid: f88eb567-39c5-430b-ad00-64cead6e9fd0
 app_type: traditional web apps, mobile apps, reactive web apps
 platform-version: o11
 figma:
 ---
 # What is an OutSystems Personal Environment

 The Personal Environment (PE) is the **free, cloud-based version** of OutSystems.
 It allows you to create, deploy, and run your personal applications.